C241-PS319/machine-learning/README.md

 # Machine Learning Repository

 This repository consists of several files that we use to develop the machine learning model for our mobile application.
+We are working on plant diseases object detection using SSD with Mobilenet v2.
+We focused on 3 plants, tomato, spinach, and lettuce.
+You can find our dataset [here](https://app.roboflow.com/capstone-saasl/capstone-plant-disease/).

 Here are the details.

 - [Notebook](https://github.com/C241-PS319/machine-learning/blob/main/ssd_mobnet_2.ipynb)
 - [Detection result example](https://github.com/C241-PS319/machine-learning/blob/main/detection_results.jpg)